fabiocosta0305/fabiocosta0305.github.io/_posts/Wearing the Cape Playtest/2016-06-28-LionHeart.md

 1. He would go into a psychologist treatment;
 2. He would work with _Heroes Without Borders_ in missions in and outside US;
 3. At least once a month, no matter what, he would be called by his _parole officer_.
 He could talk with him via _videoconference_.
 But, at least once in a year he should contact his parole officer _in-loco_;
-4. He could not go away alone: at least another HWB hero should be with him;
+4. He could not go under action alone: at least another HWB hero should be with him;
 5. Every hero mission would imply on him to work into an After Action Report by himself, even his team building one;
 6. He could not assume an official, sanctioned, costume, crest or name, without approving from his parole officer;
 7. Once per year, he should present himself in front of judge to questioning, together with the parole officer;
 8. If, in any condition, the access to the parole officer could be complicated, he should as far as possible provide someone that could be put as a temporary parole officer;
 9. In US, he could be on open-system while associated with _Heroes Without Borders_ or similar groups.
-The times and conditions will be negotiated directly with the group, without his participation, and he needs to accept totally any negotiation done;
+The times and conditions would be negotiated directly with the group, without his participation, and he needs to accept totally any negotiation done;
 10. Any kind of felony or crime commited by him would avoid the parole;
-11. Those terms are not negotiables;
+11. Those terms were not negotiable;

 He accepted the terms and gone for training into _HWB_.
 Escorted by at least three A-Class guys from FBI and HSA, he was sent to Edinburg, the only place where HWB have a strong enough infrastructue to support him.
 In the meantime, his dad, after pardoning him on what he did, had died.